06Gagan/Car-Price-prediction/README.md

 jupyter notebook
 ```

-5. Open the `Car Price Prediction.ipynb` notebook in Jupyter.
+5. Open the `Car Price prediction.ipynb` notebook in Jupyter.

 6. Follow the instructions in the notebook to load the dataset, preprocess the data, train the linear regression model, and make price predictions.